hiimjustin000/FakeRate/README.md

 ## Features
 - Ability to give online levels a fake rating, which can be done either through a button in the level info screen or by editing save data
-- A popup that allows you to independently rate the level's difficulty, stars, feature status, and coin verification status
+- A popup that allows you to independently rate the level's difficulty, stars/moons, feature status, and coin verification status
 - Support for More Difficulties, Grandpa Demon, Demons In Between, and GDDP Integration

 ## Credits